Jindřichův Hradec narrow-gauge railway: History

-In 1998, both lines were privatised and are now owned and operated by JHMD.
+In 1998, both lines were privatised and became owned and operated by Jindřichohradecké místní dráhy (JHMD).

+In September 2022, after years of financial difficulties and mismanagement, the company filed for bankruptcy and operations ceased on 2 October 2022 with buses replacing the trains.
+In 2026, tourist-regime trains returned to both lines, under a new operator, Gepard Express.

 Route

 Near Jindřichův Hradec, a section of dual gauge track exists on the České dráhy line between Veselí nad Lužnicí and Jihlava.

-The maximum permitted speed today is 50 km/h and the steepest gradient is 2.6% near Kamenice nad Lipou.
+The maximum permitted speed is 50 km/h and the steepest gradient is 2.6% near Kamenice nad Lipou.